iokaloka/Portfolio/README.md

 In this repository I have and will release my personal programming projects.
 I have added a separate folder for the source-codes of those projects, as well as a separate folder incluging screenshots of running programs.
 Be informed, that so far every single released project is a work in progress.
+I also have a personal project of turning Twilight Imperium 4th edition by Fantasy Flight Games into a software version, But I will retain from uploading anything copyright-protected here.
+I have uploaded screenshots of the program with blurred graphics.
+The project is for my personal use only.

 ## About me